-With SMS marketing software like ClickSend, Burst, HeyMarket and more, you have yet another channel to stay in touch with existing customers and promote your courses.
+With SMS marketing software like ClickSend, Burst, HeyMarket and more, you have yet another channel to stay in touch with existing customers and promote and sell training courses.
 Most of these SMS applications integrate with other software, such as the Arlo training management system, so you can create automated workflows, removing the need for any manual work.
 For example, you can automatically send an SMS to past registrants based on license expiry dates, new courses, next level qualification and more.

 - Get social.
 Social media that is!

 Create business accounts for the leading social media sites – like, Facebook, Instagram, LinkedIn, Twitter.
 Build a community by encouraging your existing customers to “like” your page and leave reviews.

 Publish content regularly, including blog posts, upcoming courses, business updates and wider industry news (remember, the content you share doesn’t always have to be your own!).
 Add a social share widget to your WordPress website and your courses and blog posts will automatically be published to LinkedIn and Facebook, automating the process for you.

 Encourage engagement – by asking customers to share or like a piece of content, you’ll increase your reach to new audiences.

 If you want to take it a step further, consider paid advertising on social media.
 It’s a relatively cheap way to advertise and you can target the ads so you’re only paying to reach a relevant audience who is potentially interested in your courses.
 Use a conversion pixel to ensure smart re-marketing and further optimize your spend.

 Like Google, Facebook and LinkedIn also have free resources and experts to help you get up and running.

 - Push your USP